 Many medium breeds love herding, chasing, or coordinating games that engage both body and mind.

-4. Activities for Large Breeds and High-Energy Dogs
+4. Activities for Large and High-Energy Dogs

 - 60 to 90 minutes total, split into manageable walks or adventures